GLOBAL MARKETS-Wall Street rises on U.S. stimulus and vaccine hopes as bond markets calm

 Manufacturing in Japan grew at its fastest pace in more than two years in February, as strong orders led to the first output rise since the start of the pandemic.

-But China's factory activity grew at a slower pace than in the previous month, missing market expectations, after COVID-19 related disruptions earlier in the year.
+China's factory activity grew at a slower pace than in the previous month, missing market expectations.

 The dollar index rose to a three-week high on Monday as investors bet on faster growth and inflation in the United States, while the Australian dollar gained after Australia's central bank increased its bond purchases in a bid to stem rapidly rising yields.